marksmccann/boost-js-carousel/README.md

 });
 ```
 ### next( callback )
 Moves the slider to the next slide.
-In the case it is the last slide, the show starts over.
+In the case it is the last slide, it starts over.
 ```javascript
 instance.next();
 ```